 Set up new accounts whenever possible.

 You should set up a new email address, to which your spouse will not have access.
-You might also decide to set up a new phone number or phone account, if you are currently sharing an account with your spouse.
-Having a new phone and data plan might provide you added security.
+You might also decide to set up a new phone number or phone account if you are currently sharing an account with your spouse.
+Having a new phone and data plan might provide you with added security.
 This could ensure that your spouse does not have access to your call history and text messages.
 Protect your devices with access PINs.
 Take inventory of all of the apps you are logged into on all of your devices, and double-check that your spouse does not have access.

-Change your passwords to all existing accounts.
+Change your passwords to all existing accounts and set up two-factor authentication.

 Disable any automatic logins that you may have set up for your accounts.